teleprint-me/coinbase-pro/README.md

 ## About

-- A python requests wrapper for Coinbase Pro and Coinbase Exchange REST API
+- A Python Wrapper for Coinbase Pro and Coinbase Exchange

 - [Documentation](https://github.com/teleprint-me/coinbase-pro/tree/main/docs)